The downstream sector involves the refining of petroleum crude oil to finished products.

 Refinery Applications - Elemental Analysis

 For the lowest detection limits as well as for testing P, Pb , S, Ni, V and many more elements in a laboratory setting the S8 TIGER WDXRF spectrometers is the preferred choice.
-The S2 PUMA is offered for Smaller refineries and for regions where regulatory compliance for Sulfur can be done with EDXRF (e.g. ISO and DIN methods).
+The benchtop S2 POLAR is offered for smaller refineries and for regions where regulatory compliance for Sulfur and Ultra-Low Sulfur (ULS) can be done with EDXRF (e.g. ISO 13032, ASTM D7220 and D4294).

 Oil & Lubricants – Elemental Analysis